Jazelle

 Jazelle DBX (direct bytecode execution) is an extension that allows some ARM processors to execute Java bytecode in hardware as a third execution state alongside the existing ARM and Thumb modes.
 Jazelle functionality was specified in the ARMv5TEJ architecture and the first processor with Jazelle technology was the ARM926EJ-S. Jazelle is denoted by a "J" appended to the CPU name, except for post-v5 cores where it is required (albeit only in trivial form) for architecture conformance.

-Jazelle RCT (Runtime Compilation Target) is a different technology and is based on ThumbEE mode and supports ahead-of-time (AOT) and just-in-time (JIT) compilation with Java and other execution environments.
+Jazelle RCT (Runtime Compilation Target) is a different technology based on ThumbEE mode; it supports ahead-of-time (AOT) and just-in-time (JIT) compilation with Java and other execution environments.

 The most prominent use of Jazelle DBX is by manufacturers of mobile phones to increase the execution speed of Java ME games and applications.
 A Jazelle-aware Java virtual machine (JVM) will attempt to run Java bytecode in hardware, while returning to the software for more complicated, or lesser-used bytecode operations.
 ARM claims that approximately 95% of bytecode in typical program usage ends up being directly processed in the hardware.

 The published specifications are very incomplete, being only sufficient for writing operating system code that can support a JVM that uses Jazelle.
 The declared intent is that only the JVM software needs to (or is allowed to) depend on the hardware interface details.
-This tight binding facilitates that the hardware and JVM can evolve together without affecting other software.
+This tight binding facilitates the hardware and JVM evolving together without affecting other software.
 In effect, this gives ARM Holdings considerable control over which JVMs are able to exploit Jazelle.
 It also prevents open source JVMs from using Jazelle.
 These issues do not apply to the ARMv7 ThumbEE environment, the nominal successor to Jazelle DBX.

 Implementation

 The Jazelle extension uses low-level binary translation, implemented as an extra stage between the fetch and decode stages in the processor instruction pipeline.
 Recognised bytecodes are converted into a string of one or more native ARM instructions.

 The Jazelle mode moves JVM interpretation into hardware for the most common simple JVM instructions.
 This is intended to significantly reduce the cost of interpretation.
-Among other things, this reduces the need for Just-in-time compilation and other JVM accelerating techniques.
+Among other things, this reduces the need for just-in-time compilation and other JVM accelerating techniques.
 JVM instructions that are not implemented in Jazelle hardware cause appropriate routines in the Jazelle-aware JVM implementation to be invoked.
 Details are not published, since all JVM innards are transparent (except for performance) if correctly interpreted.

 Jazelle mode is entered via the BXJ instructions.
 A hardware implementation of Jazelle will only cover a subset of JVM bytecodes.
 For unhandled bytecodes—or if overridden by the operating system—the hardware will invoke the software JVM.
 The system is designed so that the software JVM does not need to know which bytecodes are implemented in hardware and a software fallback is provided by the software JVM for the full set of bytecodes.